Lake Management Planning Technical Teams – status report as of 8/31/17

 - Three big goals:

-- Increase local use of waterways
+- Increase accessibility for lake users and local use of waterways

 - Improve safety and navigation